 As noted in my White Paper, the current regulatory landscape involving IC misclassification has become far more unfriendly to those businesses that are based on an IC-model or rely on the use of ICs to supplement their workforce.
 Congress has yet to pass any IC misclassification legislation despite introducing bills each year since 2007; however, in each of the last five years, more and more states have passed laws designed to curtail the misclassification of ICs.
 The number of states has now reached 24.
 The U.S. Department of Labor and IRS have joined forces in a Misclassification Initiative and by increased enforcement, while state governments have formed task forces to crack down on businesses that should, but do not, pay state payroll or unemployment taxes or fail to provide workers comp coverage for workers who qualify as “employees” under the state labor, tax, and workers comp laws.

-IC misclassification liability, though, can be eliminated or minimized through IC Diagnostics™ and other compliance tools that provide businesses with the means to assess and enhance their level of IC compliance.
+IC misclassification liability, though, can be eliminated or minimized through a process such as IC Diagnostics™ and other compliance tools that provide businesses with the means to assess and enhance their level of IC compliance.
 As noted in my White Paper on the subject, businesses have alternative means to minimize or eliminate exposure: restructuring, re-documentation, reclassification, or redistribution – and all but the last alternative are available to companies in the staffing industry.

 Cases like those reported above in New York and California are a clarion call to those companies in the staffing, workforce management, and workforce solutions industry that have yet to take meaningful steps to reduce or eliminate this manageable risk.
 Clients of such companies should likewise take heed that redistribution of their workforce to such staffing or workforce solution companies that are not IC-compliant may not be a sound business option.
 Further, use of an IC-compliant staffing or workforce management firm does not, by itself, eliminate IC misclassification exposure for client companies unless they, too, take steps to enhance their own IC compliance in relation to the workers referred to them by a staffing company.